Jeff Ruland: Washington Bullets (1981–1986)

-In the 1983–84 season, Ruland’s averages surged to 22 points and four assists per game.
+In the 1983–84 season, Ruland's averages surged to 22 points and four assists per game on a Bullets team that had all five starters score 14 or more points several times on the season.
 On November 25 of that season, Ruland scored a career-high 38 points, and also grabbed 16 rebounds, in a win over the Detroit Pistons.
 By the end of the season, Ruland was third in the NBA in total rebounds and fifth in shooting percentage from the floor.
 The Bullets returned to the playoffs and again lost to Boston.
 In the series, Ruland averaged 24 points, 13 rebounds, 8 assists, 52% from the floor and 81% from the foul line against the eventual NBA champions.

 For the 1984–85 NBA season, Ruland was moved to the center for the Bullets.
 His stats dipped slightly.
 He remained among the rebounding and shooting leaders, but suffered a broken bone in his foot and played just 37 games.
 Ruland played through the pain in the playoffs, but the Bullets lost to the Philadelphia 76ers to end a disappointing season.

 The brittle feet, though, like Bill Walton before him, were now a condition.
 He played 30 games during the 1985–86 NBA season, usually in considerable pain.
 In the playoffs, the Bullets opted to start towering Manute Bol at the center.
 Ruland added 14 points and five assists per game off the bench, but the Bullets fell to Philadelphia for the second consecutive season.

+While on the Bullets, Ruland and teammate Rick Mahorn were dubbed the "Beef Brothers" for their physicality and tough play when paired together on the court.

+As of the 2023–24 season, Ruland has the highest field goal percentage (minimum 2000 field goals made) by any player in Washington Wizards history, at 56.4%.

-Philadelphia 76ers (1986-1987)
+Philadelphia 76ers (1986–1987)

 Traded to Philadelphia for Moses Malone the following season, Ruland played in five games before getting injured and subsequently retiring.